 Dr. Yi Li is the lead Modeling and Simulation Engineer for the Global Center for Automotive Performance Simulation (GCAPS).
 He specializes in the field of tire mechanics and the mathematical modeling of tire behavior.
 His knowledge of multi-body dynamics and continuous mechanics enables him to advance the tire model development and parameter identification capability at GCAPS.
 Dr. Li has five years’ experience in Finite Element modeling of large-scale linear and nonlinear mechanical systems involving geometric and constitutive nonlinearity.
 His work also includes model validation to correlate model predictions with physical tests.

-Alex Hatchett is the Creative Team Manager for the Global Center for Automotive Performance Simulation (GCAPS).
-Hatchett is known for his detail-oriented approach to design and his dedication to his projects, which include advertising, web design, 3-D modeling, video editing, and virtual environment Development.
-He started at GCAPS in 2017 as a Machine Operator of the LTRe, before joining the autonomous vehicle simulation program as creative lead and later, creative team manager.
+Alex Hatchett is the Sponsored Projects Operations Manager for the Global Center for Automotive Performance Simulation (GCAPS).
+Hatchett is known for his detail-oriented approach to design and his dedication to his projects, which include advertising, web design, 3-D modeling, scenario authoring, and virtual environment Development.
+He started at GCAPS in 2017 as a Machine Operator of the LTRe, before joining the autonomous vehicle simulation program as creative lead and later, Sponsored Projects Operations Manager.
 He received his Bachelor of Fine Arts (B.F.A.) in Graphic Design from the University of North Carolina at Greensboro.

 Test & Simulation Engineer